 Production of monthly reports

-A ‘Monthly Report’ of activities is sent to Commissioners at the start of each month.
+A ‘Monthly Report’ of activities is sent to Commissioners at the start of each month alongside a breakdown of monthly complaints.

 All formally investigated complaints are placed on the DMC website, comprising a short description of the case and the relevant Code requirement together with the outcome of the investigation.
-A synopsis of complaints informally resolved by the Secretariat is updated on the website each month.
+A synopsis of complaints informally resolved by the Secretariat is updated regularly on the website.
 The Annual Report contains examples of cases to give direct marketers, the public and others an outline of the Commission’s work and how companies achieve compliance with the Code.